Northern Cyprus Holidays Famagusta

-Famagusta, a port city in Cyprus, is one of the must-see places when visiting Cyprus.
-The only deep water port on the island is located here.
+Famagusta, a port city in Cyprus, is one of the must-see places to visit.
+The only deepwater port on the island is located here.
 Famous for its beaches with golden sand, this city is the focus of tourists thanks to its clear sea.
-The presence of the eastern Mediterranean University brings vitality to the city both economically and socially.
+The presence of the Eastern Mediterranean University brings vitality to the city both economically and socially.

 Attractions In Famagusta